7.1. Testing

 • plotting/loading/tracing of a single pixel image

-• an optical setup without lenses, filters or apertures is traced correctly
+• an optical setup without lenses, filters or apertures is “traced” correctly

 • … many more

 Test files can be found under tests/, starting with filename test_ Testing is performed with pytest.
-To ensure that it is performed on a “clean” and defined environment, it is run by tox, this creates a virtual python environment where the library is installed and tested.
+To ensure that it is performed on a “clean” and defined environment, it is run by tox, which creates a virtual python environment where the library is installed and tested.
 With its default call, tox calls the testing environment that includes all test cases.
 To lower RAM usage, tox calls test groups instead of all tests at once.

-7.1.2.
+7.1.3.
 Coverage Testing

-7.1.3.
+7.1.4.
 Benchmark Testing

-Tracing performance depends on the number of surfaces and rays as well as the complexity of the surfaces.
+Tracing performance mainly depends on the number of surfaces and rays as well as the complexity of the surfaces.
 Spherical surfaces are easier to trace then complex user defined ones.
-For systems with a low number of surfaces the ray generation at the source becomes dominant.
+For systems with a low number of surfaces the ray generation step at the source becomes dominant.

-The raytracing on my system (Arch Linux 6.13, i7-1360P notebook CPU, 16GB RAM, Python 3.13) results in:
+The raytracing on my system (Arch Linux 6.15.8, i7-1360P notebook CPU, 16GB RAM, Python 3.13) results in:

 Table 7.1 Performance Comparison.
 Result values are in seconds / surface / million rays.